vanillashake17/epp2-updated/README.md

 A second terminal is used by a secondary operator on a desktop computer to remotely control the robotic arm.

 - **`code1/second_terminal/second_terminal.py`**: The client-side terminal running on the Desktop.
 It uses TLS 1.2+ encryption using a self-signed certificate (`certs/server.crt`) to securely transmit arm joint positions to the Pi on TCP port 65432.
 - **`code1/second_terminal/relay.py`**: A module imported by `pi_sensor.py` (not a separate process).
 It starts a TLS TCP server on port 65432, accepts a connection from `second_terminal.py`, and bi-directionally relays TPacket frames between the second terminal and the Arduino serial port.
+Network errors are caught and the connection is dropped cleanly, allowing the second terminal to reconnect without restarting `pi_sensor.py`.
 - **`code1/second_terminal/net_utils.py`**: Wraps the network traffic in a 4-byte length-prefixed frame to prevent partial-packet TCP transmission errors.

 ### 3. Offloaded SLAM Data Pipeline (LiDAR -> Raspberry Pi -> Desktop)